haidara02/homelab/README.md

 #### Considerable Hardware Upgrades and Extra Notes

 In order of priority:
-- Upgrade stock cooler for better performance on multi-threaded workloads (plus server would operate with less noise): would have to be a low-profile cooler that is less than 55 mm in height, due to the tight clearance of the Micro-ATX case.
+- **Upgrade stock cooler for better performance on multi-threaded workloads** (plus server would operate with less noise): would have to be a low-profile cooler that is less than 55 mm in height, due to the tight clearance of the Micro-ATX case.
-- 2.5 GbE port for higher bandwidth: only possible PCIe upgrade since motherboard only houses 2 additional PCIe x1 slots (M.2 NVMe adapters are only PCIe x4 and x16, and with x16 M.2 storage is not bootable so the effort isn't worth it)
+- **2.5 GbE port for higher bandwidth**: only possible PCIe upgrade since motherboard only houses 2 additional PCIe x1 slots (M.2 NVMe adapters are only PCIe x4 and x16, and with x16 M.2 storage is not bootable so the effort isn't worth it)
-- Additional 10 TB HDD storage to enable parity: would need to remove the Blu-Ray reader compartment to house a second 3.5" HDD
+- **Additional 10 TB HDD storage to enable parity**: would need to remove the Blu-Ray reader compartment to house a second 3.5" HDD
-- CPU max-upgrade for current motherboard setup: i7 4770k
+- **CPU max-upgrade for current motherboard setup**: i7 4770k

 ---